 3 Signs It’s Time To Change Careers

 Here at Royal College of Healthcare we get the privilege of seeing hundreds of people reinvent themselves every year.
 But how do you know when it’s time for a new career?
 No matter your age or current occupation, you can pursue a career in aged care and disability care as long as you’re willing to believe in yourself and put in the effort.
 Changing careers isn’t always […]Read More

 Four things I’ve learnt in my aged care career

 Working in aged care comes with many challenges, and many rewards.
 Here are just a few of the things you’ll discover once you’ve finished your studies and are in the job.
 You’ll be surprised just what you will learn… 1.
-We all have a story to tell As you get to know your clients in […]Read More
+We all have a story to tell As you get to know your clients […]Read More

 Do you dream of having a work-life balance?

 What would you say if we told you that you can achieve the mythical ‘Work-Life Balance’ everyone dreams about?
 We all want a job we can be passionate about and enjoying going to, but it’s important that we have the time to enjoy our personal lives too.
 Personal lives come in all shapes and sizes, […]Read More

 Why it’s so rewarding working with aged people

 You often hear how ‘rewarding’ it is to work in aged care, but what it is about being an aged care worker that is so rewarding?
 Let’s find out.
 Aged Care Workers Make Every Day Happier Aged care workers improve the quality of life for clients by helping them with practical things around the […]Read More

 Communication with families – Top 3 Tips

 When it comes to communication with families in aged care, open and positive communication between aged care workers and those closest to the individuals in their care can make the big difference when it comes to offering the best support.
-Communication with families in aged care is so important to gain a good understanding of the older individual/s in […]Read More
+Communication with families in aged care is so important to gain a good understanding of the older individual/s in your […]Read More